An Introduction to Objectives and Key Results (OKRs)

 Traditional goals are set in silos, annually, without much data, reviewed in a relatively cursory fashion at the start of the year and not really followed up on or challenged until the end of the year.
 Too often, it’s a box ticking exercise which, unsurprisingly, doesn’t provide deep alignment or drive strong outcomes.

 OKRs give you a platform for having difficult and productive conversations.
-If I’m building a nuclear submarine and you’re climbing Mount Everest, we need to talk.
+If my team has committed to climbing Mount Everest and I’m building a nuclear submarine, we need to talk.
 OKRs make our goals clear and guarantee that we address mis-alignment.

-They give you a way to be extremely ambitious in your goals and also razor-sharp on how you’ll measure success.
-It clearly links your day-to-day activities with your top-level strategy by weaving your BHAGs and your KPIs into a cohesive system with clear causes & effects.
+OKRs give us a way to be extremely ambitious in our goals yet also razor-sharp on how we’ve agreed to measure success and our specific numeric target.
+OKRs clearly link your day-to-day activities with your top-level strategy by weaving your BHAGs and your KPIs into a single cohesive system with clear causes & effects.
+If we achieve 100% of each of these outcomes, then we will know that we deserve the prize defined by our objective.

 OKRs clarify for everyone what you’re working on and why, as well as giving you an easy platform to declare what you’re NOT working on.

 In the early days of agile software development, it was quite radical to say “working software is the primary measure of progress”.
 Not meetings held, or requirements drafted or features released.
-OKRs take this notion further by reminding us that delivering working software (or doing any other activity) is only relevant if it produces actual results for the organisation.
-And not just any results, but strongly beneficial ones which fundamentally change the game.
+OKRs take this notion a step further by reminding us that delivering working software (or any output) must produce tangible, measurable, benefits for the organisation.

 OKRs help you centre delivery conversations on outcomes, not outputs.
-Yes, you still have to deliver projects, maintain services, and execute beautifully, but you now have a new lense to put over your activities to judge whether they’re actually taking you somewhere that you want to be.
+Yes, you still have to deliver projects, maintain services, and execute initiatives with finesse, but you now have a new lense to put over your activities to judge whether they’re actually taking you somewhere that you want to be.

 OKRs for organisational learning